 The Board is pleased that it has an effective and appropriate balance of skills and experience among its directors, including energy, engineering, finance, capital markets, innovation, and international trade.
 You will receive regular and timely information on the performance and financial performance of all the Directors.
 Relevant information is transmitted to the meeting managers.

 The director’s service agreement is available for the company’s registered office and for each visit to AGM.

 According to the company’s registration association, all the directors retired by rotating at regular intervals.

-Appointment, removal, and re-election board appointing decision about the appointment and removal of the board directors and there is a formal, strict and transparent procedure for recruitment.
+Appointment, removal, and re-election board appointing decisions about the appointment and removal of the board directors and there is a formal, strict, and transparent procedure for recruitment.
 One-third of the directors requiring the company’s registration companies to stand for re-election by the continuous rolling shareholders; All directors must stand at least every three years for re-election; And any new director appointed during the year will have to stand in the AGM election immediately after their appointment.